KCell¶

 c

-Move instance by port¶
+Move the instance by port¶

 c = kf.KCell()